OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * CHECKCOMPLIANCE.
 Laws and regulations need to be checked in order to validate compliance which may include security aspects.
 See the [OWASP AI Guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) for privacy aspects of AI.
 Links to standards:
   * [OpenCRE on Compliance](https://www.opencre.org/cre/510-324)
-  * 27001 COntrol 5.36 Compliance with policies, rukles and standards
+  * 27001 Control 5.36 Compliance with policies, rukles and standards

 Note: For all controls in this document: a *vulnerability* occurs when a control is missing.